 Walk over.
 Metro nearby

 There's also an attraction just outside this metro exit you won't want to miss.
 With it's cult following awaiting patiently in queue to snatch original sweets before they sell out at Bakerbots baking.
 They also serve up ice cream sandwiches from Bang Bang.
-Rosanne Pezzelli is the creative mind and owner behind both businesses.
+Rosanne Pezzelli is the creative mind and owner of both shops.

 Bloorcourt Village: Before and after

 In the mood to explore?
 Step 5 minutes further West to Bloordale Village on Bloor.
 Grab a creative and expertly made cocktail at Grey Tiger, An Artist-Run Cocktail Bar turned bottle shop, pantry and seasonal patio by Becky Ip and Ryan Ringer.
 Or pick up a tongue-in-cheek card at TOWN, operated by Shelley Town, daughter of deceased Harold Town, The Original Bad Boy of Canadian Art.